 \subsection{Transformers for sequential recommendation}

-Recent advancements in large language models (LLMs) have highlighted their remarkable ability to comprehend language sequences.
-The underlying Transformer architecture, originally developed for Natural Language Processing (NLP) tasks, has gained widespread adoption across various fields due to its scalability and proficiency in modeling complex patterns in sequential data.
-The sequential nature of user interactions aligns closely with language modeling tasks, leading to the adoption of NLP-inspired architectures in recommendation systems \cite{10.1145/3357384.3357895,8594844,t4rec}.
-The success of the Transformer architecture lies in its attention mechanism, which effectively captures dependencies between representations regardless of their position in the sequence \cite{10.1145/3357384.3357895}.
-This capability makes it particularly well-suited for modeling the dynamic and evolving behavior of users -- akin to the dynamic design process where designers' actions and interests vary across workflows and projects \cite{Du:2024:command_recommender}.
+Recent advancements in large language models (LLMs) have demonstrated remarkable capabilities in modeling sequential data through the Transformer architecture.
+Originally developed for Natural Language Processing (NLP), Transformers have been successfully adapted to recommendation systems due to their ability to capture complex dependencies in sequential user interactions \cite{10.1145/3357384.3357895,8594844,t4rec}.
+The attention mechanism enables effective modeling of user behavior dynamics, making it well-suited for scenarios where user actions and interests evolve across sessions \cite{Du:2024:command_recommender}.

-Transformer-based recommendation systems often enhance user interaction sequences by incorporating meta-information as additional features.
-In the e-commerce scenario, such features may include user comments, product descriptions, prices, or images \cite{10.1145/3523227.3546777}.
-This differs from the Transformers in NLP, where additional meta-information is absent.
-Language models typically consist of three components: (1) a tokenizer that converts raw text into a sequence of index-encoded tokens, (2) a Transformer architecture that learns latent representations of the sequence, and (3) a task-specific prediction head designed for applications such as sentiment analysis or next-token prediction \cite{t4rec}.
+While NLP Transformers typically process text through tokenizers and task-specific prediction heads, recommendation systems adapt this architecture by incorporating meta-information such as user comments, product descriptions, and prices in e-commerce domains \cite{10.1145/3523227.3546777}.
+Our study leverages the core Transformer architecture to model sequential dependencies among commands, replacing NLP-specific components with a custom feature fusion module and a prediction head tailored for command recommendation.

-In our study, we focus exclusively on the (2) Transformer architecture to model the sequential dependencies among commands.
-We replace the tokenizer and NLP-specific prediction heads with a feature fusion module capable of integrating additional information and a prediction head tailored for the command recommendation task.
-Our implementation builds on Transformer4Rec \cite{t4rec}, a flexible open-source framework that bridges NLP and sequential recommendation systems.
-By leveraging the Transformer backbone from language models like XLNet \cite{xlnet}, this framework has demonstrated state-of-the-art performance in generating recommendations for news and e-commerce domains.
-However, our research specifically explores Transformers for BIM command recommendation, which poses unique challenges such as the lack of rich meta-information, varying session lengths, and the long-tail distribution of commands.
+Our implementation builds on Transformer4Rec \cite{t4rec}, an open-source framework that bridges NLP and sequential recommendation systems using Transformer backbones from models like XLNet \cite{xlnet}.
+This framework has demonstrated state-of-the-art performance in news and e-commerce domains.
+However, our research explores BIM command recommendation, which presents unique challenges including limited meta-information, varying session lengths, and long-tail command distributions.